rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 `Device Settings Host` `HAL` provides a set of `APIs` to initialize, query information about the `SoC`.

-The main purpose is to facilitate communication between the `Caller`, and `HAL` interface, such that information about the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `Caller`.
+The main purpose is to facilitate communication between the `caller`, and `HAL` interface, such that information about the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `caller`.

 ## Component Runtime Execution Requirements